RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 6, mistake 0, hint 0
+Total: 6, clean 6, mistake 0, hint 0

 clean: 1.0	, mistake: 0.23, 	 hint: 0.15
 	The Beatles, a band from Liverpool, England, revolutionized popular music in the 1960s.